tonytw1/squirrel-detector/README.md

 [Motion](https://motion-project.github.io) handles motion detection and is available as a Raspberry Pi package.
 It does a good job of detecting movement and can output image files and bounding boxes.

-Here's an example of Motion detecting motion and generating a bounding box:
+Here's an example of Motion detecting movement and generating a bounding box:
 ![This is not a squirrel](images/not_squirrel.jpg)

-We'd like Motion to detect bounding boxes but not draw them on the saved image files.
+We'd like Motion to detect bounding boxes but not draw them onto the saved image files.
-This line in the Motion configuration file seems todo this:
+This line in the Motion configuration file controls this:
 ```
 locate_motion_mode preview
 ```